cloudflare/chatgpt-plugin/example-plugin/README.md

-# Example ChatGPT Plugin for Cloudflare Workers
+# Example ChatGPT Plugin for Cloudflare Workers with Cloudflare AI

 This is an example plugin showing how to build [ChatGPT plugins](https://platform.openai.com/docs/plugins/introduction) using [Cloudflare Workers](https://workers.dev).
 Using this example, you can deploy a plugin to Cloudflare Workers in just a few minutes.